Dagdusheth Ganpati4451 Votes Currently Open [Closes at 11:00 pm]

 A visit to Pune is incomplete without visiting the Dagdusheth Mandir.
 It is the pride of Pune.
 Many Punekars start their day by bowing down to their beloved god.
 The temple welcomes people of all faith and soothes every chaotic soul that comes in search of some peace.

-During the Ganesh festival that is held for ten days, it lightens up with artistic creations which start three months prior to the festival.
-It is swarmed with visitors in during this time and is the best time to visit the temple in its full glory.
-The Dagdusheth Halwai Ganapati is the one of best popular things to do in Pune.
+During the Ganesh festival that is held for ten days, it lightens up with artistic creations that start three months prior to the festival.
+It is swarmed with visitors during this time and is the best time to visit the temple in its full glory.

 - Try visiting the temple during Ganapati festivals.
 The decorations are breathtaking.